-Immigrants from overcrowded Java were transplanted here, given the best land and jobs at the expense of the locals.
+They transplanted immigrants here from overcrowded Java, given the best land and jobs at the expense of the locals.

 There were decades of brutal Indonesian military campaigns during the 1970s & 80s, which devastated populations but failed to wipe-out the East Timorese resistance.

-But by the early ‘90s, isolated from the support of the outside world and with the Indonesians finally capturing Xanana Gusmao, the leader of Falintil – the guerrilla army, Timorese resistance steadily decreased.
-(Xanana will probably became East Timor’s first elected President next year.)
+But by the early ‘90s, isolated from the support of the outside world and with the Indonesians finally capturing Xanana Gusmao, the leader of Falintil—the guerrilla army, Timorese resistance steadily decreased.
+(Xanana will probably become East Timor’s first elected President next year.)
 (2)

-On the other hand, the Indonesians did spend a ton of money in East Timor, making it a model province (colony).
+On the other hand, the Indonesians spent a ton of money in East Timor, making it a model province (colony).
 They built good roads.
-In fact they built all the infrastructure: bridges, electricity and water supply, modern buildings and communications; provided schools, TV, wealth and jobs.
+In fact, they built all the infrastructure: bridges, electricity and water supply, modern buildings and communications; provided schools, TV, wealth, and jobs.

 Indonesia gave Timor all the things that the Portuguese had not (when the Portuguese fled in 1975 there was only 1 km of paved road in the entire country, that being outside the Governor’s Palace in Dili).